e-daniel/4-player-pong/README.md

 # 4-player-pong
 Version of the arcade classic pong, but with 4 simultaneous players.
-Implemented on an UPDuino
+Implemented on an iCE40.

 ## Project information
 This project was part of a group project for Intro to Digital Logic Circuits (ES4).
 This project was implemented on the UPDuino V2.0, part name iCE40UP5K-SG48I.
 Other group members are Olive Garst, Tiamike Dudley, and Daisy Sanchez.